 Name Option-based awards Share-based awards

-Number of securities underlying unexercised options Option exercise price Option expiration date Value of unexercis ed in-the- money options Market or payout value of share-based awards that have not vested as at the most recent fiscal year (1) Market or payout value of vested share-based awards not paid out or distributed
+Number of securities underlying unexercised options Option exercise price Option expiration date Value of unexercis ed in-the- money options Number of shares or units of shares that have not vested by most recently completed fiscal year Market or payout value of share-based awards that have not vested as at the most recent fiscal year (1) Market or payout value of vested share-based awards not paid out or distributed

 (#) (\$) (\$) (\$) (#) (\$) (\$)

-Frank A. Dennis 215,400 \$506,513
+Frank A. Dennis 270,600 \$699,162

-Iain T. Carswell 156,200 \$367,304
+Iain T. Carswell 204,300 \$527,860

-Barry Close 25,000 \$58,788
+Barry Close 25,000 \$64,594

-(1) Share-based awards reflect the number of granted RSUs (and not yet vested) as at the end of the most recently completed fiscal year, even though these awards are not payable until these grants vest, which is on the third anniversary of the grant date.
+(1) Share-based awards reflect the total number of granted RSUs (and not yet vested) as at the end of the most recently completed fiscal year, even though these awards are not payable until these grants vest, which, in Mr. Close's case is on the third anniversary of the grant date.
+In the case of Mr. Dennis and Mr. Carswell, their RSUs were performance based pursuant to the 2021-2023 LTIP structure and criteria adopted by the Board.
+Subsequent to the December 31, 2023 year end, on March 12, 2024, the Board evaluated their performance and approved the vesting of 75% of the above noted RSUs.